Kong/docs.konghq.com/src/gateway/admin-api/developers/reference.md

 ### View all instances of an application

-View all application instances that are connected to a Service in the Kong Gateway.
+View all application instances that are connected to a Service in the {{site.base_gateway}}.

 **Endpoint**